zriyansh/signoz.io/blog/2022-07-12-container-monitoring-tools.md

 <br></br>

-[Jaeger](https://www.jaegertracing.io/) is an open-source distributed tracing tool meant to monitor and troubleshoot transactions in distributed systems.
+<a href = "https://www.jaegertracing.io/" rel="noopener noreferrer nofollow" target="_blank">Jaeger</a> is an open-source distributed tracing tool meant to monitor and troubleshoot transactions in distributed systems.
 It was built by teams at Uber and then open-sourced in 2015.
 Jaeger is a Cloud Native Computing Foundation graduate project.

 You can use Jaeger to track transactions across multiple containers, nodes, and pods.
 The process of tracking transactions across different services is called distributed tracing.